siliconsociety/SD3.5-Large/README.md

     ```python
     huggingface-cli login
     ```
+6. Setup a virtual environment
+7. Install the dependencies in the requirements.txt
-6. Run the code and have fun making images!
+8. Run the code and have fun making images!